Automatic.css introduced support for color-scheme (dark mode) in v2.7.

 Depending on the alternate scheme you’re trying to achieve, some colors and shades may need to be inverted, changed completely, or left alone.
 For this reason, ACSS doesn’t attempt to do anything by default (with the exception of the neutral palette).

-Inverting the shades is currently a manual step, but it’s easy.
-Replace the lightness values with the inverse value.
+If you did want to invert the shades completely using the same color, just replace the lightness values with the inverse value.
 For example, “95” is five steps away from 100.
 So, the inverse value is five steps away from 0, or “5.”
+The inverse of “85” is “15.”
+And so on.

 In about six seconds, you can completely invert the shades.